Suspend Hong Kong status in event of China crackdown: U.S. commission

 It also urged Congress to direct the State Department to develop specific benchmarks to measure the “high degree of autonomy” the territory is meant to enjoy from Beijing.

+Two senior senators began a process on Thursday aimed at quickly passing the Senate bill, amid a surge in violence following months of protests in Hong Kong.

+Jim Risch, the Republican chairman of the Senate Foreign Relations Committee, and Marco Rubio, another Republican who is a senior member of the panel, want to pass the bill by unanimous voice vote, but it remains unclear when that might happen.

-On Taiwan, which Beijing views as a renegade province but which Washington is bound to help defend, the USCC called on Congress to direct the Pentagon to prepare a study that would form the basis of a 15-year plan of action to deter any attempt by Beijing to absorb the island by force.
+On Taiwan, which Beijing views as a renegade province but which Washington is bound to help defend, the USCC called for a Pentagon study to form the basis of a 15-year plan of action to deter any attempt by Beijing to absorb the island by force.

-The USCC also called for legislation to direct the U.S. administration to increase military exchanges and training with Taiwan.
+It also called for legislation to direct the administration to increase military exchanges and training with Taiwan.

-“Just as nations sought freedom from the iron grip of the Soviet system, we are bearing witness to aspirations in both Hong Kong and Taiwan which require our reconsideration of the commitments we made under the one-country, two-systems model,” the commission’s vice chair said in introductory remarks to the report.
+“Just as nations sought freedom from the iron grip of the Soviet system, we are bearing witness to aspirations in both Hong Kong and Taiwan which require our reconsideration of the commitments we made under the one-country, two-systems model,” USCC vice chair, Robin Cleveland, said in introducing the report.

-The commission also highlighted the deepening ties between China and Russia and said Congress should seek an intelligence assessment of the effect this could have on the United States and its allies and on how to respond.
+The commission highlighted the deepening ties between China and Russia, and said Congress should seek an intelligence assessment of the effect this could have on the United States and its allies and on how to respond.

-USCC recommendations are non-binding but have become increasingly influential with U.S. policy makers.
+USCC recommendations are nonbinding but have become increasingly influential with policy makers.
 Its prescriptions are routinely denounced by Beijing.
+China’s Washington embassy did not immediately respond to a request for comment.

-It focused closely this year on Chinese leader Xi Jinping’s bid to tighten his and the Communist Party’s grip on power and argued he should be referred to as “general secretary” of that party, rather than by the “unearned title of ‘President.’”
+The report focused closely on Chinese leader Xi Jinping’s bid to tighten his and the Communist Party’s grip on power and argued he should be referred to as “general secretary” of that party, rather than by the “unearned title of ‘President.’”

-The USCC said U.S.-China relations had deteriorated “significantly” in the past year, during which both sides imposed retaliatory tariffs in a damaging trade war and Beijing stepped up efforts to promote itself as a global leader able to project military power beyond the Indo-Pacific, as well as into space.
+The USCC said U.S.-China relations had deteriorated “significantly” in the past year, during which time both sides imposed retaliatory tariffs in a damaging trade war and Beijing stepped up efforts to promote itself as a global leader able to project military power beyond the Indo-Pacific, as well as into space.

-In other recommendations, the USCC called for legislation to ban listing of Chinese firms on U.S. markets unless they provided sufficient disclosure and said Congress should require that the level of state support and Communist Party influence in a firm be disclosed to U.S. investors.

-It also urged the re-establishment of an advisory board under the FBI to review protections against Chinese theft of sensitive technologies and research from academic institutions.

-Reporting by David Brunnstrom; Editing by Paul Tait
+Reporting by David Brunnstrom; Addtional reporting by Patricia Zengerle; Editing by Paul Tait and Jonathan Oatis